Mong-Lan tango drawing

 More tango, this time dancing the milonga with Pampa Cortés, more paintings and poetry:

 I competed in the Campeonato Metropolitano, Milongueros del Mundo, in Buenos Aires, on August 6, 2011.
-Here is a video in which my partner and I passed on to the finals.
+Here is a video in which my partner and I became Finalists in the BSAS City-wide championship.
 In this competition, we were not allowed to do any kicks, voleos above the knee, etc.

 Buenos Aires, February 14, 2011: Here is an improvisation with Lautaro Peyrelongue at the opening of my art exhibit, "Sin Lágrimas" (Without Tears -- Paintings on Canvas), at Tango Escuela Carlos Copello, in Buenos Aires.